Skip to content

 GBM-Greg Blake Miller-Author photo-greg_miller_by_jon_estrada_01_WEB

 Reentry Shock is produced by award-winning writer, editor and teacher Greg Blake Miller.
-Two decades of wide-ranging creative work in media, academia and the arts have taken Greg from the “Wild Wild East” of 1990s Russia, where he worked at Mosfilm Studios and The Moscow Times, to the neon roller coaster of 21st-century Las Vegas.
-He is the author of the short-story collection Decemberlands and the scholarly study Reentry Shock, in addition to hundreds of articles, essays, and stories for magazines and journals.
-Greg is an assistant professor of narrative media at the University of Nevada, Las Vegas, and the director of Olympian Creative, a coaching firm dedicated to helping creative professionals and community leaders nurture their gifts, confront their challenges, develop their ideas and maximize the power of their projects.
+Miller’s wide-ranging creative work in media, academia and the arts have taken Greg from the “Wild Wild East” of post-Soviet Russia, where he worked at Mosfilm Studios and The Moscow Times, to the neon roller coaster of 21st-century Las Vegas.
+He is the author of the novel The Kuleshov Effect, which was selected by the dissident exile press Freedom Letters for translation into Russian and published in 2025 to wide acclaim as Effekt Kuleshova (Эффект Кулешова).
+Miller’s earlier work includes the short-story collection Decemberlands, as well as hundreds of articles, essays, and stories for magazines and journals.

 Kitten Aelita, 1995, St. Petersburg.jpg